Dawn to Dusk Triple Challenge

 bike - hike - canoe

-After leaving your bikes with the event marshals, it is time to tackle Pen Y Fan, an 8 mile round trip to an altitude of 886m.
+After leaving your bikes with the event marshals, it is time to tackle Pen Y Fan, a 7.5 mile round trip to an altitude of 886m.
 The ascent begins immediately as you follow well-trodden paths, fully supported by the mountain leader trained marshals.
 Upon reaching the summit teams will head eastwards, along the famous ridgeline, for a short distance before beginning your descent and return back to your bike.

-The challenge over, all’s left to do is check your time, sup down a cold beer or bubbly on us, enjoy the BBQ and chill out with your team mates!
+The challenge over, all’s left to do is check your time, sup down a cold beer or bubbly on us, enjoy the BBQ and chill out with your teammates!

 - Food and drink